-- Ethical outdoor brands to look out for
+Ethical outdoor brands to look out for

-- Sustainable certifications to keep your eyes on
+- Eco-Friendly certifications to keep your eyes on

 - Become an eco investigator

 1. What is ethical outdoor clothing?

 In our eyes, ethical outdoor clothing brands or products are ones that put an emphasis on environmental, animal and human welfare.
 It’s pretty difficult to be perfect in every aspect but it’s our aim to highlight gear which comes as close as possible, and, most importantly, can deal with everything you throw at it in the wild.

 2. How does outdoor clothing impact the environment?